-- Lion: the Lion is inspired (although with some simplification) by Chu Shogi, the most popular variant of the Japanese Chess.
-This game is also played on a 12 x 12 board and was mentioned as long ago as the twelfth century and therefore predates modern Shogi by centuries.
-In this game, the Lion may move as a King (a single step move in any direction), or it may jump to a position two squares away, jumping in any orthogonal or diagonal direction, or alternatively jumping as a Knight in Western Chess.
+Lion: the Lion is inspired (although with some simplification) by Chu Shogi, the most popular variant of the Japanese Chess.
+This game is also played on a 12 x 12 board and was mentioned as long ago as the twelfth century.
+In this game, the Lion may move as a King (a squares away, jumping in any orthogonal or diagonal direction, or alternatively jumping as a Knight in Western Chess.
 (Then this Lion has the same range but is more restricted than the Lion in Chu Shogi which can move 2 times in a turn).

-- Gryphon: this piece comes from the Grande Acedrex, which is described in one of the very first game books in Western Europe appeared in 1283, under `editorship' of the Spanish King Alphonso X. This Libro del Acedrex contains many rules of old games.
-The Gryphon moves one square diagonal, followed by an arbitrary number of squares horizontal or vertical.
+Gryphon: this piece comes from the Grande Acedrex, which is described in one of the very first game books in Western Europe appeared in 1283, under `editorship' of the Spanish King Alphonso X. The Gryphon moves one square diagonal, followed by an arbitrary number of squares horizontal or vertical.
 It is authorized to go only one square diagonal.
 It may not jump over other pieces, and the unobstructed path must start with the diagonal movement.

-Toulousain Chess can be considered as the successor of Perfect 12.
+Toulousain Chess was the successor of Perfect 12.